 We are subject to credit risk in connection with our investments in Non-Agency RMBS and residential mortgage loans and face more credit risk on assets we own which are rated below "AAA."
 The credit risk related to these investments pertains to the ability and willingness of the borrowers to pay, which is assessed before credit is granted or renewed and periodically reviewed throughout the loan or security term.
 We believe that residual loan credit quality, and thus the quality of our assets, is primarily determined by the borrowers' credit profiles and loan characteristics.
 We use a comprehensive credit review process.
 Our analysis of loans includes borrower profiles, as well as valuation and appraisal data.
 We use compensating factors such as liquid assets, low loan to value ratios and regional unemployment statistics in evaluating loans.
 Our resources include a proprietary portfolio management system, as well as third party software systems.
 We may utilize a third party due diligence firm to perform an independent underwriting review to ensure compliance with existing guidelines.
 In addition to statistical sampling techniques, we create adverse credit and valuation samples, which we individually review.
 We reject loans that fail to conform to our standards and do not meet our underwriting criteria.
 Once we own a loan, our surveillance process includes ongoing analysis through our proprietary data and servicer files.
 Additionally, the Non-Agency RMBS and other ABS which we acquire for our portfolio are reviewed by us to ensure that they satisfy our risk based criteria.
-Our review of Non-Agency RMBS and other ABS includes utilizing a proprietary portfolio management system.
-Our review of Non-Agency RMBS and other ABS is based on quantitative analysis of the risk-adjusted returns on Non-Agency RMBS and other ABS.
-This analysis includes an evaluation of the collateral characteristics supporting the RMBS such as borrower payment history, credit profiles, geographic concentrations, credit enhancement, seasoning, an
+Our review of Non-Agency RMBS and other ABS is based on quantitative and qualitative analysis of the risk-adjusted returns on Non-Agency RMBS and other ABS.
+This analysis includes an evaluation of the collateral characteristics supporting the RMBS such as borrower payment history, credit profiles, geographic concentrations, credit enhancement, seasoning, and other pertinent factors.